alexgibson/alxgbsn.co.uk/_posts/2011-06-06-making-web-content-more-accessible-with-ios-voiceover.md

 If you're a web developer and own an iOS device, you may have noticed it comes with a whole range of accessibility features.
 One such feature is a built-in screen reader for visually impaired users, called VoiceOver.
 For a touch screen device, VoiceOver is a wonderfully capable piece of assistive technology, and a very useful tool that you can use to help test the accessibility of your web content.

-This article gives an introduction to using VoiceOver on iOS, followed by some basic tips to help improve the accessibility of your web content.
+This article gives an introduction to using VoiceOver on iOS, followed by some basic tips to help improve the accessibility of your web content on mobile.
 While covering iOS specifically for example's sake, many of these tips are also applicable to improving accessibility for screen reader users in general.

 Navigating a web page using VoiceOver on iOS
 --------------------------------------------